Setting up Display Pages

 If you’ve been using Liferay for a while, or you’ve just spent a little bit of time with this guide, you might have noticed something about how Liferay handles web content–content is never tied directly to a page.
 While this can be useful (because it means that you don’t have to recreate content if you want to display the same thing on multiple pages), it also means that you don’t have a static URL for any web content, which is bad for search engine optimization.

 As an improvement, Liferay has introduced the concept of Display Pages and Canonical URLs.
 Each web content entry on the portal has a canonical URL, which is the official location of the content that is referenced any time the content is displayed.
 A Display Page can be any page with an asset publisher configured to display any content associated with the page.
-When adding or editing web content articles, you can select a Display Page, but only pages with a configured asset publisher are available for selection.
+When adding or editing web content instances, you can select a Display Page, but only pages with a configured asset publisher are available for selection.

 To create a Display Page, you can create a page yourself, add an Asset Publisher portlet and configure it yourself.
 Alternatively, you can use the Content Display Page page template included with Liferay.
 If you’re creating a Display Page manually, once you’ve added an Asset Publisher portlet to the page, open its configuration window.
 Then check the Set as the Default Asset Publisher for This Page box.
+Also, for its display settings, set the Display Style to Abstracts and the Asset Link Behavior to View in a specific portlet.

 You may now be thinking, “Wait, you just told me that each Web Content item has its own URL, and that this is somehow related to pages where we display a whole bunch of content on the same page?”
 Yes.
 That’s exactly what I said.
 Just watch–create a display page called My Web Content Display Page somewhere on your portal, using the Content Display Page template.
 Now, on a different page, add a Web Content Display portlet.
 Click the Add Web Content button, enter a title and some content, click on Display Page at the right, and select the Display Page you just created.
 Then click Publish.